Unsupported Browser Detected

 Is It a Seal or a Sea Lion?

-Seals and sea lions are both pinnipeds, but there are distinct characteristics to tell them apart.
+Seals and sea lions are both pinnipeds, but they have distinct characteristics that set them apart.
+Learn how to recognize a seal vs. a sea lion.

 Infographic showing illustrated seal and sea lion and describing the differences between the two animals, such as ears, body size, flippers, etc. At first glance, seals (true or “earless seals”) and sea lions look fairly similar.
 Taking a closer look, these are some of the general differences to tell these animals, such as on the harbor seal (left) and California sea lion (right) pictured above.

 Seals typically have a smaller body size compared to sea lions.
-But some, the Northern elephant seal and hooded seal, can be larger.
+But some, such as the Northern elephant seal and hooded seal, can be larger.

-On land, seals use their bellies to move around because they have small front flippers that are thinly webbed with a claw on each small toe.
+On land, seals use their bellies to move around in a caterpillar-like motion.
+They have small front flippers that are thinly webbed with a claw on each small toe.
 In the water, seals swim easily, moving their rear flippers back and forth, similar to how a fish uses its caudal fin (tail) to propel itself through the water.

 Image